Things to do in Cairo from pyramids to the market

-At the foot of the Pyramids, Giza was originally a city that overlooked Memphis which was the ancient capitol of Egypt and the Giza plateau which is part of the city became a Necropolis which means a “city of the dead” or cemetery and includes not only the pyramid tombs but several smaller Queens’s pyramids, and earlier and later graves and tombs of Egyptian dignitaries.
-Currently Giza is an independent subdivision or as it is known in Egypt a “governate” of the City of Cairo, similar to our subdivisions in North America.
-This has been a UNESCO World Heritage site since 1979 and it is an unforgettable bucket list trip, check out fellow bloggers visit in photos to Egypt here.
+Sitting at the foot of the Pyramids, lies Giza which was originally a city that overlooked Memphis which was the ancient capital of Egypt and the Giza plateau which is part of the city became a Necropolis which means a “city of the dead” or cemetery and includes not only the pyramid tombs but several smaller Queens’s pyramids, and earlier and later graves and tombs of Egyptian dignitaries.

 The drive up Pyramid Road will take you by surprise, the vision of the pyramids alone in the midst of the desert that Westerners have come to expect is not particularly accurate.
 Pyramid Road runs just slightly east of the City and on one side of the road sits a subdivision of hotels and house and on the right the great pyramids.
 The peaks appear tiny in the distance and the sense of anticipation and excitement builds as the only surviving wonder of the ancient world comes into view.

 There are two entrances to the Plateau, one is in front of the Sphinx and the other is on the hill next to the Great Pyramid.
 Since we were on a private tour we luckily didn’t have to find the entrances and navigate from one to another which is why I would recommend a tour.

 The Plateau is open every day from 8 am to 4 pm from March to October and in the summer months September to April from 7am until 7pm.
 It can get very crowded so I would advise either going in the lower season March to October to avoid both the heat and the massive crowds.

 Pyramids of Giza Entrance Fee